PrabinKuSabat/NotesByPrabin/ATLAS/Computer Networks.md

 ### Distance Vector Routing Algorithms
 - Whenever there is a change in the connecting edge or a update from any of the neighbors the table is updated.
-- And the updated table is forwarded to all the neighbours.
+- And the updated table is forwarded to all the neighbors.
+#### Poisoned Reverse
+If y takes a different route then the direct route then y advertises saying d<sub>y</sub>(x).
+### Comparison Between LS and DV
+1. Message Complexity
+2. Speed Convergence
+3. Robustness